stevencurtis/SwiftCoding/SwiftUI/SwiftUICoreData/README.md

 Then you can choose to ⌘U to run the tests and, well they are all ✅.
 The mark of a successful project?
 Well, in this case the tests are there for you to improve and to work on and get sufficient coverage to make this a production project, so in my opinion this comes under a "good start".

 # Conclusion
-Want to look at the whole thing? [network manager](https://github.com/stevencurtis/SwiftCoding/tree/master/SwiftUI/SwiftUICoreData) has the whole network manager, which some will find easier to follow along with.
+Want to look at the whole thing?
+[This repo](https://github.com/stevencurtis/SwiftCoding/tree/master/SwiftUI/SwiftUICoreData) has the whole network manager, which some will find easier to follow along with.

 This project isn't (yet) production-ready, but it is a good start and is something for you to work on and think about how to make your projects better.
 SwiftUI isn't scary, and I hope this demonstration has gone some way to give you some direction in your own coding.